papercode2023/DuCC/README.md

 # DuCC: Multi-Agent Implicit Coordination via Dual-Channel Consensus

-This is the implementation of the paper "Multi-Agent Implicit Coordination via Dual-Channel Consensus", which is written in PyTorch.
+This is the implementation of the paper "Multi-Agent Implicit Coordination via Dual-Channel Consensus" written in PyTorch.

 ## Installation instructions